 How heavy should canopy weights be

-In doing research about tent weights, it is recommended to have at least 40 pounds for each tent weight.
+In researching tent weights, it is recommended to have at least 40 pounds for each tent weight so that your tent stays put with strong winds.
 You’ll need weights for all four corners of your tent.
 Weight bags can be used, or filled pvc pipes like we did for our canopy tent.

 Browse through more craft projects and inspiration on Create Whimsy.